Office: Room 6306

-Jeff O'Connell will be giving a talk on "Benford's Law" on Friday April 26, 12-1pm in Room 3201.
+Jeff O'Connell will be giving a "Card Counting" talk on Friday March 11, 12-1pm in Room 3201.
 Click the link above to learn more.

 When I have finished entering course grades into WebAdvisor, I will post a notice on the class web page saying so.

 One of the biggest advantages of studying at a community college is that the faculty are very accessible.
 But that's only true if you actually ask them for help.
 So, please stop by my office during my office hours, or come see me in the Math Learning Center.
 Or make an appointment with me at a different time.
 Or send me an email with your questions.
 But please don't wait until you're drowning to ask for help.
 If we get your questions answered earlier, you'll have a much better chance of being successful!